Introduction

 Considerations for Choosing Between the Two Solutions

-Salesforce CPQ is a powerful choice for organizations deeply embedded in the Salesforce ecosystem and requiring advanced customization and scalability.
-However, its implementation and maintenance often require dedicated administrators or developers.
-Businesses prioritizing speed, simplicity, and seamless CRM integration may find DealHub CPQ more suitable, while those needing highly configurable workflows within Salesforce may benefit from Salesforce CPQ.
+Salesforce CPQ was a powerful choice for organizations deeply embedded in the Salesforce ecosystem and requiring advanced customization and scalability.
+However, it is being phased out and is no longer available to purchase as a stand-alone managed service.
+Its implementation and maintenance often require dedicated administrators or developers.
+Businesses prioritizing speed, simplicity, and seamless CRM integration may find DealHub CPQ more suitable, while those highly embedded in the Salesforce ecosystem may benefit from Salesforce Revenue Cloud now that CPQ is not being sold.

 FAQs